Structure of the IP Code to DIN EN 60529

 Common mistakes and misunderstandings

-Error 1: IP class ≠ Protection of bearings and shaft seals
+Mistake 1: IP rating ≠ protection of bearings and shaft seals

-The IP class describes the protection of the motor housing - not that of the bearings or shaft seals.
-An IP65 motor can still leak oil from the shaft outlet if the rotary shaft seal (RWDR) is not suitable for the prevailing conditions (speed, temperature, medium).
+The IP rating describes the protection of the motor enclosure — not that of the bearings or shaft seals.
+An IP65 motor can still leak oil at the shaft exit if the radial lip seal is not suited to the prevailing conditions (speed, temperature, medium).
 Bearings and shaft seals must always be specified separately.

-Mistake 3: Equating IP class and hygienic design
+Mistake 3: Equating IP rating and hygienic design

-An IP69K motor made of galvanized cast steel with grease nipples and cooling fins is unsuitable for the food industry - regardless of its IP class.
-Hygienic design also requires: smooth, gap-free external surfaces (no germ hiding places), corrosion-resistant materials (stainless steel 304/316L, FDA-compliant polymers), food-grade NSF-H1 lubricants and self-draining.
-IP class and hygienic design are orthogonal requirements.
+An IP69K motor made of galvanized cast steel with grease nipples and cooling fins is unsuitable for the food industry — regardless of its IP rating.
+Hygienic design also requires: smooth, gap-free external surfaces (no germ harbours), corrosion-resistant materials (stainless steel 304/316L, FDA-compliant polymers), food-grade NSF-H1 lubricants and self-draining geometry.
+IP rating and hygienic design are orthogonal requirements.

-An IP67 motor with an IP54 cable gland on the terminal box effectively only has IP54.
-The overall system is as tight as its weakest link.
-Make sure that cable glands, connectors, blanking plugs and conduit seals have at least the same IP class as the motor housing - if in doubt, one class higher, as mechanical stress due to vibration and temperature changes can reduce the sealing effect during operation.
+An IP67 motor with an IP54 cable gland on the terminal box effectively provides only IP54.
+The overall system is only as tight as its weakest link.
+Ensure that cable glands, connectors, blanking plugs and conduit seals carry at least the same IP rating as the motor enclosure — if in doubt, go one rating higher, as mechanical stress from vibration and temperature cycling can reduce sealing effectiveness in service.

-IP class uncertain?
+Not sure which IP rating you need?
 Our application engineers can help.

-Whether IP54 standard motor or IP69K special version for the food industry - TEA Hamburg advises you on the right motor selection and supplies the right components from a single source.
+Whether an IP54 standard motor or an IP69K special version for the food industry — TEA Hamburg advises you on the right motor selection and supplies all components from a single source.

 +49 [40] 5388921-11 → Contact form →